MASQ-Project/Node/README.md

 the node to be controlled and inspected by other programs, such as the Substratum Node UI.
 The default port is 5333; in most cases, this will not need to be changed.

-* `--home <directory>`
+* `--data_directory <directory>`
 This is the directory in which Node will keep the state that needs to persist from run to run.
-If it's not specified, the default is the current directory.
+If it's not specified, the default is `$XDG_DATA_HOME` or `$HOME/.local/share` on Linux, `{FOLDERID_RoamingAppData}` on Windows, and `$HOME/Library/Application Support` on MacOS.
 If it is specified but doesn't exist, Node will try to create the directory and abort if it fails.
 If persistent state exists in the directory, but it was created by a version of Node that is incompatible with the version you're trying to start, Node will abort.
-If this is the case, either remove the existing state and restart Node, or specify a different `--home` directory.
+If this is the case, either remove the existing state and restart Node, or specify a different `--data_directory` directory.

 If you try to start your SubstratumNode decentralized, you will quickly discover that these parameters have a great deal of interdependence on each other.
 Some are required, some are optional, some are optional only if others